paypal/here-sideloader-api-samples/docs/README.md

 ```

 Note: In the JSON input object (containing the invoice data), you may provide a unique invoice ID (in the `number` field).
 It must be unique to the merchant.
 If you leave out the number field, an invoice ID will be assigned, but if you provide the number field with a repeated value, or no value, (for example, if you send `“number”: “”`, or send `“number”: “12345”` every time), unexpected behavior will result.
+This value will be passed back to you in the return URL as `Number`.

 To use this invoice to send Paypal Invoices, see [How to Send an Invoice Using the Invoicing Service](https://developer.paypal.com/webapps/developer/docs/classic/invoicing/ht_invoicing-send/).
 Also see _Appendix A: Sample HTML and Javascript Code_.